marialu1/artificial-mystery-crime-party/04_GAME_MASTER_MATERIALS/helena_master_script/HELENA_COMPLETE_DOSSIER.md

 > [But allow yourself ONE micro-glance at James - brief, then away]

 **When Daisy arrives:**
-> Helena: *"Adriana, darling!
+> Helena: *"Daisy, darling!
 Thank you so much for performing tonight."*
 > [Slight tension - Daisy was Reggie's mistress, you "don't know" but might suspect]

 **Managing Reggie (Ricardo):**